mapeditor/tiled/docs/reference/scripting.rst

 TileLayer.region() : region
     Returns the region of the layer that is covered with tiles.

+TileLayer.resize(size : :ref:`script-size`, offset : :ref:`script-point`) : void
+    Resizes the layer, erasing the part of the contents that falls outside of the layer's new size.
+The offset parameter can be used to shift the contents by a certain distance in tiles before applying the resize.

 TileLayer.cellAt(x : int, y : int) : :ref:`script-cell`
     Returns the value of the cell at the given position.
 Can be used to query